-There are no specific requirements or restrictions under Irish law regarding financing of the acquisition of a (re)insurance company.
+There are no specific requirements or restrictions under Irish law regarding financing the acquisition of a (re)insurance company.

-However, as noted in question 10, a notification form must be submitted to the Central Bank prior to the proposed acquisition of a qualifying holding (as defined in question 10) in an insurance company.
-The notification form requests details of the proposed acquisition and the proposed acquirer, the rationale for the proposed acquisition and details regarding the impact of the proposed acquisition on the target entity.
-In this regard, it is necessary to provide a detailed business plan for the target entity, setting out the proposed direction of the busines, including financial projections over three years, and must demonstrate that the proposed acquirer has sufficient resources to effectively support the target entity within the requirements of the supervisory regime together with full details on the cost of the proposed acquisition and confirmation as to how the acquisition will be financed.
+However, as noted in question 10, a Notification Form must be submitted to the Central Bank prior to the proposed acquisition of a qualifying holding (as defined in question 10) in a (re)insurance company.
+The Notification Form requests details of the proposed acquisition and the proposed acquirer, the rationale for the proposed acquisition and details regarding the impact of the proposed acquisition on the target entity.
+In this regard, it is necessary to provide a detailed business plan for the target entity, setting out the proposed direction of the business, including financial projections over three years, and demonstrate that the proposed acquirer has sufficient resources to effectively support the target entity within the requirements of the supervisory regime, together with full details on the cost of the proposed acquisition and confirmation as to how the acquisition will be financed.